ayobami-paul/1025_coursework/BPC/README.md

 ## BPC
-jbn
+system design for a clinic with functions to
+- add/remove patients
+- search up appointments by therapist name
+- search up appointments by therapist expertise
+- book, cancel, change appointments

 ---
 # assumptions:
 - all appointments run for a maximum of one hour
-- there are a fixed number of treatments under each expertise i.e
+- there are a fixed number of treatments under each expertise i.e :
-- for expertise 1: treatment 1,2,3,4
-- for expertise 2: treatment 5,6,7,8
-- for expertise 3: treatment 9,10,11

----
+1. physiotherapy: mobilisation of the spine and joints, massage, exercise therapy, electrotherapy,
+2. ostheopathy: spinal manipulation, soft tissue techniques, cranial ostheopathy
+3. rehabilitation: pool rehabilitation, gait training, functional training,
+4. neurological physiotherapy: neural mobilisation, coordination exercises

+-